hindu-comm/weblogs/manasataramgini/2015/06/2015-06-01_the-ponderous-tale-of-the-tombstones.md

 to be transmitted by Rāmo Bhārgava.
 Then after offering that most secret tarpaṇa to the eight mātṛkā-s she arose to return.
 She came back performing Huḍukkāra while she entered her house as an act of pleasing the Bhairava.
-Her mother sharply chided her: “Lootika\!
+Her mother sharply chided her: “Lootika!
 Now what is wrong with you?
 Why are you making these undignified, unwomanly clicks with you tongue like a kāpālikā?”
 Lootika: “Never mind, let Śiva be pleased.”
 Her mother said: “You seem in a rather merry mood, did you see Nikhila at all?
-Her case is tragic indeed\!”
+Her case is tragic indeed!”
 Lootika: “Yes, I did.
 There is no need to fear, I am pretty certain she will soon be fine.
 But I wanted to ask you something.
 Would you know anything more of the skeletons or the gravestones they unearthed at Vidrum’s place.
 Her mother responded: “I am surprised by what you say.
 But why the concern about Vidrum’s house.
 As you know well they got that land for cheap because it was a part of the cemetery.
 It is not entirely surprising that they found such things.
 But I think they said they were British era tombstones.”
 Lootika: “Good to know that.”
 Her mother was a bit puzzled by her mood and statements and asked: “What is all this – you seem to be hiding something from me?”
 Lootika: “Don’t worry.
 Will tell you more when all pieces fall in place.”

 ◊◊◊◊◊◊◊